"Del Pezzo surfaces as Springer fibres for exceptional groups": Acknowledgements

 The next lemma and its proof are taken almost without change from a paper by Bass and Haboush [BH].

-\begin{lemma} Assume that $S$ is a normal $K$-variety and that $D$ is a complete relatively LCI closed subscheme of $S$ that contains every complete subscheme of $S$.
+\begin{lemma} Assume that $S$ is a normal $k$-variety and that $D$ is a complete relatively LCI closed subscheme of $S$ that contains every complete subscheme of $S$.
 Assume also that there is a $\GG_m$-action on $S$ that is trivial on $D$ and free on $S-D$ and that every closed $\GG_m$-invariant subscheme of $S$ meets $D$.
-Then there is a $\GG_m$-equivariant isomorphism $S\to N_{D/S}$. \begin{proof} The aim is to reduce this to a situation where the arguments of [BH] can be applied.
+Then there is a $\GG_m$-equivariant isomorphism $S\to N_{D/S}$ that identifies $D$ with the zero section of $N_{D/S}$. \begin{proof} The aim is to reduce this to a situation where the arguments of [BH] can be applied.

-We need to show that there is a $\GG_m$-linearized locally free sheaf $\sE$ on $D$ such that $S\cong\Sp\Symm^*\sE$.
+We need to show that there is a $\GG_m$-linearized locally free sheaf $\sA$ on $D$ such that $S\cong\Sp\Symm^*\sA$.

 Choose an open cover $S=\cup_{i\in I} S_i$ by affine $\GG_m$-invariant open subschemes $S^{(i)}=\Sp R^{(i)}$ such that each $D^{(i)}=D\cap S^{(i)}$ is, if non-empty, defined by a regular sequence of length $r=\codim(D,S)$ in $R^{(i)}$.
 Say $J=\{j\in I\vert D^{(j)}\ne\emptyset\}$.
 Then $S-\cup_{j\in J} S^{(j)}$ is a closed $\GG_m$-invariant subscheme of $S$ that is disjoint from $D$, so is empty.
 So we can suppose that each $D^{(i)}$ is non-empty.